 University of the Cumberlands attempts to provide a safe and secure environment for our students, faculty, staff, and visitors.
 The College has developed policies and procedures, offers educational programs and cooperates with local law enforcement agencies.
 To find out more about campus security please visit our Campus Safety page.

-University of the Cumberlands has 11 sports for men and 11 for women.
-They include baseball, men’s and women’s basketball, men’s and women’s cross country, fast pitch softball, football, men’s and women’s golf, men’s and women’s soccer, men’s and women’s swimming, men’s and women’s tennis, men’s and women’s track, volleyball, and men’s and women’s wrestling.
-To find out more information and contact information on our sports teams please visit our Athletics page
+University of the Cumberlands has 13 sports for men and 13 for women, as well as a coed cheerleading team and a dance team.
+Athletic teams include men’s and women’s archery, baseball, men’s and women’s basketball, men’s and women’s cross country, fast pitch softball, football, men’s and women’s golf, men’s and women’s lacrosse, men’s and women’s soccer, men’s and women’s swimming, men’s and women’s tennis, men’s and women’s track, volleyball, and men’s and women’s wrestling.
+To find out more information and contact information on our sports teams, please visit our Athletics page.

 University of the Cumberlands is in the NAIA Division I.